 My dad, Chad Murray, the founder and CEO of Master Services, has a certified degree in the chimney and wildlife industry.
 He has obtained the certification of being a Certified Master Chimney Technician for several years now.
 Christa Murray is also the founder of Masters Services, and used to work in the call center.

-Stories of me Growing up in the Chimney Business
+Growing up in the Chimney Business

-Careful to not to touch any of the belongings on the desk, I would grasp the phone with precision and allow my imagination to completely take over.
+Careful to not to touch any of the belongings on the desk, I would grasp the phone with precision and allow my imagination to take over.
 Cautious not to be caught in the act, I spoke in a soft but eager tone.
 “Hello, this is Gracie speaking.
-Is your refrigerator running?” or “Hello, Queen Elizabeth.
+Is your refrigerator running?”, or “Hello, Queen Elizabeth.
 Of course, I will have tea with you this evening,” followed by giddy laughter as if somebody were actually on the other end of the phone.
 Just as I heard footsteps coming towards me, I would leap up out of the victim's chair and run as fast I could to my secret hiding spot.

-One day during my daily lurking, I noticed a tab on the computer was left open from the Master Services website.
+One day during my daily lurking, I noticed a tab on the computer was left open from the Masters Services website.
 It read “Chimney Facts about Stopping Chimney Leaks and Deterioration,” what was that, I wondered?
 Having no clue what that phrase meant I started to base my phone calls off chimney leaks and... deodorant?
 I had no idea why my parents' business was talking about a hygiene product that freshens up smelly armpits.
-“This is Gracie with Master Services.
+“This is Gracie with Masters Services.
 How can I help you today?” waiting a few seconds then I would say, “Of course, we repair Chimney leaks and prevent deodorant stains.
 Would you like to make an appointment?".